KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\models.py:48`

 **Description**:
-The `Account.get_account` method in the `Account` class is likely designed to retrieve or access information related to a specific account using the provided `account_id` within the EeazyCRM system.
+The `Account.get_account` method in the `Account` class is used to retrieve the details of a specific account using its 'account_id'.
+It is likely called by other methods or functions that require account information in the EeazyCRM application.

 ---